-The admission requirements of the Graduate School of the University apply.
+The admission requirements of the College of Graduate Studies of the University apply.
 The basic requirement is a 2.7 (on a 4.0 scale) GPA on all undergraduate work leading to the bachelor's degree.
 Applicants having less than a 2.7 GPA on all undergraduate work will be considered for admission if other criteria for estimation of potential success in graduate studies are positive.